At SNAs, step off the beaten path

 And they're all beautiful.
 Unfortunately, that means it isn't easy to protect them as the state's human population increases and fans out, casting an acquisitive eye over the land.

-"We're competing with those who have the income and would like to put a house in the woods or on top of a bluff," says Bob Djupstrom, longtime supervisor of the Minnesota SNA program.
+"We're competing with those who have the income and would like to put a house in the woods or on top of a bluff," said Bob Djupstrom, retired supervisor of the Minnesota SNA program.
 "By the same token, more and more people are aware of the need to protect and preserve these kinds of places."

 My first "Wow!" came at one of Pine Bend Bluffs SNA, just south of St. Paul.

-Parking near a trucking company just off U.S. 52 in Inver Grove Heights, my husband and I walked along a gravel lane between two ravines and up a knoll, emerging to a spectacular view of the Mississippi's main channel amid a maze of islands and sloughs.
+Parking near a trucking company just off U.S. 52 in Inver Grove Heights, we walked along a gravel lane between two ravines and up a knoll, emerging to a spectacular view of the Mississippi's main channel amid a maze of islands and sloughs.

 Hawks wheeled overhead, birds trilled from oak forest and boats puttered by 200 feet below.